tracym/prompt-binder/README.md

 **Bind LLM prompts to key chords in Emacs**

 A lightweight Emacs package that lets you quickly invoke Large Language Model (LLM) prompts with simple key combinations.
+Pass context from Emacs into your LLM Prompts.
 Stream responses directly into dedicated buffers with visual feedback.

 ## Features